lengran/OpenPrefirePrac/README.md

   - Attack B site from tunnel
   - Attack B site from mid
 - de_nuke
-  - Attack A site from HUT
+  - Attack A site from hut
   - Attack B site from ramp
+  - Entrance of lobby (T side)

 TODO: